russo25/China_AQI/README.md

 Notional analysis of establishing a business in China with considerations of Air Quality (primarily) and other factors.

-This project explores available Ar Quality data from China and several other business and quality of life (QOL) considerations in establishing a business in China.
+This project explores available Air Quality data from China and several other business and quality of life (QOL) considerations in establishing a business in China.
 The major questions include:

 1. Where is the best location for air quality, available workers, and past growth data?
 2. Is there a relationship between air quality and locations inland or on the coast to best avoid air pollution?